SuperIcecube1/ukiepc/README.md

-This is the code that i created with 2 other people in the UKIEPC 2023 programing contest
+This is the code that I created with 2 other people in the UKIEPC 2023 programing contest